sharpelab/lab-website-template/contact/index.md

 Postdoctoral positions available on all projects.
 Postdoc applicants should send their CV to Aaron Sharpe.

 # Location
-Our lab is located in the basement of the McCullough building in Room 016.
+Our lab is lucky to share space with the DGG lab which is located in the basement of the McCullough building in Room 016.

 Aaron's office is McCullough 220.